 Please join us in calling on Members of Congress to pass an Afghan Adjustment Act.
-This life-changing legislation will help Afghans who were evacuated last year to rebuild their lives and plan for the future across U.S. communities, providing them with a pathway to lawful permanent status and eventual citizenship.
+This life-changing legislation will help Afghans who were evacuated in 2021 to rebuild their lives and plan for the future across U.S. communities, providing them with a pathway to lawful permanent status and eventual citizenship.

 Who are Afghan evacuees?

-Last year, more than 76,000 Afghans were welcomed to the U.S. through Operation Allies Welcome under a special process called “humanitarian parole.”
+Two years ago, more than 78,000 Afghans were welcomed to the U.S. through Operation Allies Welcome under a special process called “humanitarian parole.”
 This evacuation was a generational event and the largest of its kind since the Vietnam War.
 Humanitarian parole allowed Afghans to be admitted to the U.S. quickly and enables them to stay here for up to two years but does not guarantee a path to lawful permanent residence or eventual citizenship.
-The state of Georgia welcomed more than 1,500 Afghan evacuees between September 2021 and April of this year, who are now working to rebuild their lives in communities across the state.
+Over the past two years, the state of Georgia has welcomed more than 1,700 Afghan evacuees who are working to rebuild their lives in communities across the state.

 What's the situation?